Back Button Focus

 It Allows You to Easily Lock Focus

-With BBF, you press the focus button.
-When you release it, the focus plane stays locked in so you don’t have to concentrate on maintaining pressure on a button.
+With BBF, you just press the focus button once, and the focus stays locked even after you release it, so you don’t have to keep holding the button.

 It Helps Prevent Focus Errors

-With traditional focus, if something moves in the foreground, autofocus might lock on that object rather than your original focus point.
-With back button focus, the focus adjustment remains locked until you press the back button again.
+With traditional autofocus, the camera may focus on a moving object in the foreground instead of your initial subject.
+With back button focus, the focus stays fixed until you press the back button again.

 It Allows You To Easily Swap Between Continuous And Single Autofocus